Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 Aider now has experimental support for using two models to complete each coding task:

 - An Architect model is asked to describe how to solve the coding problem.
-- An Editor model is given the Architect's solution and asked to produce specific code editing instructions to apply those changes to source files.
+- An Editor model is given the Architect's solution and asked to produce specific code editing instructions to apply those changes to existing source files.

 Splitting up "code reasoning" and "code editing" has produced SOTA results on [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
-It also significantly improved the benchmark scores of four of the top coding models, as compared to their previous "solo" scores (striped bars).
+It also significantly improved the benchmark scores of many models, compared to their previous "solo" baseline scores (striped bars).

 <style>
   .shaded td {